 The most common drugs causing mouth sores include certain cancer chemotherapy drugs.
 Drugs containing gold, which were once used to treat rheumatoid arthritis and some other autoimmune disorders, can also cause mouth sores, but these drugs are rarely used because safer and more effective drugs are now available.
 Radiation therapy is also a common cause of mouth sores.
 Rarely, people may develop mouth sores after taking antibiotics.

 Nutritional deficiencies of iron Iron Deficiency Iron deficiency is a common cause of anemia, a condition in which the number of red blood cells is low.
 Iron deficiency usually results from loss of blood in adults (including bleeding from... read more , vitamin B6 Vitamin B6 Deficiency Vitamin B6 is in most foods, but people can have vitamin B6 deficiency if they do not absorb it properly.
 Many foods contain vitamin B6, but extensive processing can remove the vitamin.
 People... read more , vitamin B12 Vitamin B12 Deficiency Vitamin B12 deficiency can occur in vegans who do not take supplements or as a result of an absorption disorder.
-Anemia develops, causing paleness, weakness, fatigue, and, if severe, shortness... read more , and vitamin C Vitamin C Deficiency In developed countries, vitamin C deficiency can occur from a diet low in vitamin C, but severe deficiency (causing scurvy) is uncommon.
-Not eating enough fresh fruits and vegetables can cause... read more may also cause mouth sores.
+Anemia develops, causing paleness, weakness, fatigue, and, if severe, shortness... read more , and vitamin C Vitamin C Deficiency In countries with low rates of food insecurity, vitamin C deficiency can occur from a diet low in vitamin C, but severe deficiency (causing scurvy) is uncommon.
+Not eating enough fresh fruits... read more may also cause mouth sores.

 Evaluation of Mouth Sores and Inflammation